Shōshin Nagamine

-Shōshin Nagamine (長嶺 将真, Nagamine Shōshin) was an Okinawa karate master as well as a soldier, police superintendent, mayor of Naha City, play director and author.
+Shōshin Nagamine (長嶺 将真, Nagamine Shōshin) was an Okinawa karate master as well as a soldier, police superintendent, assemblyman of Naha City between 1953 and 1957, play director and author.

 Early life and karate-do

 Nagamine was born in Tomari, in Naha, Okinawa.
 He was a small and sickly child, and he contracted a gastroenteric disorder in 1926, his second year of high school.
 He began a self-imposed diet and took up karate under the watchful eye of his next-door neighbour, Chojin Kuba.
 Nagamine soon became a picture of good health, crediting his recovery to "hard work both at school and training of Karate".
 His health improved to such an extent that he became a leader of the school's karate club, and his friends dubbed him Chippaii Matsu, a nickname meaning "tenacious pine tree".

 Career in the army

 After graduation in March 1928, he began to study martial arts full-time, moving to Shuri and training under Taro Shimabuku (島袋善良)and Ankichi Arakaki.
 Later that year, he was conscripted into the Japanese army in the 47th Infantry Regiment, and fought in China for the Jinan incident before receiving an honourable discharge in 1931.

 Leaving the army, Nagamine sought an area in which his martial arts abilities would be useful, eventually settling on the police force.